Accessors (read APIs)

 At creation time, each accessor is associated with a user record selector, a set of columns, a set of data transformers, a purpose and an access policy.

 - The user record selector is a SQL-like clause that specifies which records the accessor should return data for, based on an array of values that are passed at execution time.
+The accessor's response will only include users that have consented to the accessor's purpose for all non-system columns used in the selector.
+Since UserClouds does not store consents for system columns, they can be referenced in the selector regardless of accessor purpose / user consents.

 - The columns indicate which data fields the accessor will retrieve.

-Each column is associated with a transformer, which transforms, minimizes or obscures the outbound data from that column. - The purpose is selected from your company's list of data processing purposes.
+- The purpose is selected from your company's list of data processing purposes.
 This indicates what the accessor will be used for, e.g. marketing.
-The accessor will filter out user records and data for which the user has not consented to the specified purpose.
+The accessor will run a purpose check, filtering out user records and data for which the user has not consented to the specified purpose across all columns.
+The accessor's response will only include users that have consented to the accessor's purpose for all columns being retrieved, and all non-system columns used in the selector.
 Learn more here.

 - The access policy determines the circumstances in which the data can be retrieved.
 Access policies run on each user record and filter out user records which fail the access policy.